You must use COURSES to participate in subsequent registration cycles. After the first bidding cycle, you may continue to bid on all courses.

-Dropping a Seminar, Colloquium, or Writing Credit After the Bidding Cycle has Ended
+Dropping a Seminar, Colloquium, or Writing Credit After the COURSES System has Closed for a Particular Semester

-- You must obtain the signature of the professor and an advisor of the appropriate office using a add/drop form as COURSES will be closed for add/drop at that time.
+- You must obtain the signature of the professor and an advisor of the appropriate office using an add/drop form as COURSES will be closed for add/drop at that time.

 - No drops will be permitted once the reading/exam period has begun.